prelert/kibana-swimlane-vis/README.md

 The Options tab allows you to configure the color band thresholds, the format of the value shown in the tooltip when hovering over a band in the swimlane, whether to display the legend showing the lower threshold values for each of the color bands, and whether to sort the lanes alphabetically.
-Alternative colors for the swimlane cells can be chosen here by using the provided colorpickers or by entering hexidecimal color values.

 ![image](resources/options.png)

 ### Color band thresholds

-The swimlane uses five different colors to indicate the value of the metric over a time interval, from light blue for the smallest values, through to red for the largest values.
-By default, the thresholds are set for a 0 to 100 range of values, with the ranges set to:
+The swimlane uses five different colors to indicate the value of the metric over a time interval.
+By default, the thresholds are set for a 0 to 100 range of values, with light blue used for the smallest value, through to red for the largest value, and the ranges set to:

 | Range            | Color         |
 | -----------------|---------------|